 Is it time to replace your windows?
 New windows can be a game changer for your home, both aesthetically and functionally.
 They enhance your home’s architectural appeal, improve your home’s comfort, and save you money on energy bills due to their energy efficiency.
 Not to mention, new windows will increase the value of your home if you’re planning to sell in the future.
 Buying new windows isn’t something you do often, so if you’re wondering what to look for in replacement windows, we’ve got you covered.
 The best windows will provide beautiful natural light for your home, while increasing security and reducing window drafts and UV rays.
 Here are tips on how to choose replacement windows.

 If you’re spending money on new windows, you might as well invest in ones that are excellently crafted.
 Look for replacement windows that have weather-tight construction and ensure they’ve been fusion-welded for strength and durability.
-You’ll also want to choose windows that are energy efficient to keep your energy costs low, as well as block outside noise and harmful UV rays.
+You’ll also want to choose windows that are energy efficient to help keep your energy costs low, and reduce outside noise and harmful UV rays.

 Cleaning and Maintenance

 When choosing replacement windows, consider how often they’ll need to be cleaned and maintained.
 Many people today live very busy lifestyles and the last thing they want to worry about is maintaining their windows.
 How often you need to clean and maintain your windows depends on the window material and style.
 Vinyl is one of the easiest materials to maintain, whereas wood windows require more maintenance due to the need for sanding and repainting.

 Replacing your windows gives you the opportunity to highlight different areas around your home.
 Do you have striking scenery in your backyard?
 Consider a large, custom designed statement window at the back of your home that highlights the scenic view.
 Windows give you the opportunity to bring the outdoors in.
 Take advantage by using windows to accentuate the best features of your landscape.